web email

 Problem: This website is the face of a $1.5 billion dollar campaign.
 Originally, the design and development for the site was part of a larger project to combine two large sites into one.
 Halfway through the process, however, the vendor we chose was having difficulty and it was decided that the design would be done in-house.

-Approach: Working with our digital, marketing, and creative teams, I designed series of wireframes and comps incorporating features we needed that weren't easily accomodated by the vendor's template.
-One challenge here is that is site needed to stand on it's own as a unique experience, yet still be closely associated with a larger Alumni site.
+Approach: Working with our digital, marketing, and creative teams, I designed series of wireframes and comps incorporating features we needed that weren't easily accommodated by the vendor's template.
+One challenge here is that the site needed to stand on it's own as a unique experience, yet still be closely associated with a larger Alumni site.

 Solution: The design took advantage of block grids in a way that let us create visually interesting collections of related topics.
 Heavy on white space, powerful photos, use of many brand accent colors tied the experience together.
 The navigation and layout of the deepest pages of the site shared a layout with the Alumni site, cementing the relationship between the two.